AndreiBertescu/TTL_Timer/README.md

 - It has a GND copper plane on both layers.
 - All signal traces are 0.254 mm, while the 5V power trace is double the size, at 0.508 mm.
 - An additional hole for the power regulator heatsink was added.
-- Four additional holes were added to allow replacing the 555 timer potentiometer with two resistors tied in series.
+- Four additional holes were added to allow replacing the 555-timer potentiometer with two resistors tied in series.
 - Proper names were added for the various components, along with description text and a nice drawing.

 ![image](https://github.com/AndreiBertescu/TTL_Timer/assets/126001291/778a38c2-3f4b-4012-9341-244a571aa682)